 drop off Karen’s equipment at FedEx, immediately after the class

 For more detailed information about sponsoring a workshop, please read the Sponsor Contract.

 Karen absolutely loves bringing her workshop to new locations, including internationally.
-Besides teaching throughout the continental US, Karen has taught in Canada, Brazil, Israel and Hawaii.
+Besides teaching throughout the continental US, Karen has taught in Alaska, Canada, Brazil, Israel, Portugal and Hawaii.

 Bringing Karen’s workshop internationally, or outside the continental US, takes a little more planning.
 These workshops also cost more to put on, due to travel and transportation costs of the immense amount of equipment she brings for the skills portion of the workshop .

 In addition to the details found in the Sponsor Contract the following should be considered:

-Typically, a minimum of 25-30 people must register, in order for Karen to teach the class.
+Typically, a minimum of people must register, in order for Karen to teach the class.
 (2-8 of registrants cancel the day of the workshop, due to births or illness.)
 This would be determined after assessing travel costs.

 The additional costs are added into the workshop fee, paid per registered person.

-For international workshops a flat fee can be negotiated to include travel and expenses.
+For international workshops a flat fee can be negotiated to include travel and expenses (including extra baggage).

 The American Academy of Pediatrics/Neonatal Resuscitation Program (AAP/NRP) does not offer their card to any classes taught off of US soil.
 Any neonatal resuscitation workshop taught by Karen outside the US will receive a certificate of completion from Integrative Resuscitation of the Newborn.